n2qzshce/ham-radio-sync/README.md

 * Kenwood 71/710 Series via MCP2

 ### How it works
-This is a command line tool that will get you setting up your radios as quickly as possible.
+This is a tool that will get you setting up your radios as quickly as possible.
 1. Run the Wizard to generate the input CSVs.
 2. Add your channels and configuration information to the input CSVs.